Nacho-AT/folium/README.md

 ### Searching table

 Folium Table supports searching by providing ***search(searchText, columnIndex = -1)*** function.
 Since Folium's approach is for designing desktop application tables.
 It does not create a search input box by default.
 It lets programmers to decide how they want to use this functionality. **searchText** parameter is for searching the text on the entire rows of the table.
 The second parameter **columnIndex** is an optional parameter which search text will be applied to a specific column.
 When search() function succeeds, it renders the table with the filtered result and returns the number of filtered rows.
+If pagination is active, An information message regarding searching is presented on the pagination bar.

 ```html
 <input type="text" id="searchBox" />